Ideas for Solving Exclusion Problems in the Classroom

 - Grades: PreK–K, 1–2, 3–5

-"They won't let me play with them!"
-How many times have you heard your students say that?
-In a caring, peaceable classroom, no one should feel like an outsider.
-But despite our best intentions, many children do.
-While there's no magic cure for the persistent problems related to exclusion, there are ways to address them with your students.
+There is no magic cure for the persistent problems related to exclusion, but there are ways to address them with your students.
 Here's how to set standards and expectations, and how to follow up on them throughout the school year.

 To help students understand what makes a peaceable person, have a volunteer lie down on a 4-by-7-foot sheet of mural paper and ask classmates to trace his or her body.
 Then ask the class what behaviors, attitudes, and actions they think contribute to a climate of caring in the classroom.
 Have students take turns writing these positive attributes inside the outline of the peaceable person.
 (With younger children, do the recording yourself.)
 As kids write down their thoughts, ask them to give examples of what they mean by helpful, courteous, and so on.
 If no one comes up with any qualities related to including others, ask,"In our classroom, what would a peaceable person do if someone wanted to play with him or her?"